 When you hear the term “the internet of things”, what immediately comes to mind?
-If you’ve been following recent stories in the media, you might have it pegged as the Big New Thing to revolutionise all our lives any minute now.
+If you’ve been following recent stories in the media, you might have it pegged as the Big Thing to revolutionise all our lives any minute now.
 Equally, you might be forgiven for thinking it's a lot of hype generated by overexcited tech types and inflated billion-dollar deals.

 The truth, as ever, lies somewhere in the middle.
 The combination of connected products, together with intelligent data analysis, has the potential to transform the way we produce goods, run machinery, manage our cities and improve our lives.